stub42/pytz/src/README.txt

 '2002-10-27 01:00:00 EST-0500'

-This library also allows you to do date arithmetic using local times, althogh it is more complicated than working in UTC as you need to use the `normalize` method to handle daylight savings time and other timezone transitions.
+This library also allows you to do date arithmetic using local times, although it is more complicated than working in UTC as you need to use the `normalize` method to handle daylight savings time and other timezone transitions.
 In this example, `loc_dt` is set to the instant when daylight savings time ends in the US/Eastern